Battle of Baghdad International Airport: History

-The five crew members then held off the rest of the Iraqi militants at the irrigation ditch 50 meters away for the next five to ten minutes while about a dozen more truck drivers came running to their assistance.
-For approximately 45 minutes, the enemy concentrated their attack on the section of wall occupied by the Zebra, and a handful of truck drivers fought back against intense small arms fire and repeated volleys of rocket propelled grenades.
-The M6 Linebacker outside the gate to their left and truck drivers crowded around a Humvee on the dirt ramp a hundred meters to their right provided flanking fire.
-Military police Soldiers of the 501st Military Police Company 1st Armored Division joined the truck drivers on the other ramp.
-Intermittent breaks in .50 Caliber M2HB fire mounted on a Humvee on the ramp to the right were halted to allow SGT Bryant, a 1AD 501st MP Sergeant, to fire three consecutive AT-4 rounds into the enemy location.
+The five crew members of the Zebra then held off over 50 Iraqi militants at the irrigation ditch 50 meters away alone for the next five to ten minutes while less than a dozen truck drivers came running to their assistance.
+A couple more Humvee gun trucks pulled up along with an M915 tractor and trailer gun truck, Eve of Destruction II, armed with an Mk 19 grenade launcher.
+For the next 45 minutes, the enemy concentrated their attack on that section of wall occupied by a handful of truck drivers, and a handful of truck drivers fought back against intense small arms fire and repeated volleys of rocket propelled grenades.
+Lt McCormick organized the defense in his sector and maintained that stance throughout the initial and most critical phase of the assault totally throwing the enemy into confusion.

+The M6 Linebacker outside the gate to their left and truck drivers crowded around a Humvee on the dirt ramp two hundred meters to their right provided flanking fire toward the fleeing enemy who was pushed back and attempting to flea on an access road to the right.
+Military Police of the 501st Military Police Company, 1st Armored Division joined the truck drivers on the other ramp.
+Intermittent breaks in .50 Caliber M2HB fire mounted on a Humvee on the ramp to the right were halted to allow Sergeant Bryant, a 1AD 501st MP sergeant, to fire three consecutive AT-4 rounds into the enemy location that was captured on video along with the actions of Lt McCormick and his crew.
 Later four Humvees of F Battery, 202nd Air Defense Artillery returned to the gate and added their flanking fire to the fight.
-Late in the battle, a HET convoy hauling tanks from the 1st Armored Division arrived at the gate and a colonel climbed up in the guard tower.
+Lieutenant Jason Coad of the C Battery, 4-5 ADA arrived to organize the defense behind the wall.
+Several soldiers at the mess hall were firing towards the wall in a panic nearly hitting the Zebra gun truck crew and others defending the camp.
+Lt Coad and his swift actions undoubtedly prevented significant friendly fire as the camp was packed with military and civilian truck drivers taking cover under and behind their trucks.
+Late in the battle, a HETS convoy hauling tanks from the 1st Armored Division arrived at the gate and a colonel climbed up in the guard tower to assume control of the battle.

-He instructed McCormick to back the Zebra off the ramp and bring up SGT Christopher M. Lehman's Humvee gun truck with a Mk 19 grenade launcher because McCormick's M2 Browning .50 caliber machinegun could not hit the enemy mortar position.
-Finally, CPT Peter Glass’ C Troop, 3-8 Cavalry arrived and replaced the gun trucks on the ramps with his M-1 Abrams tanks which ended the enemy resistance after 45 minutes of fighting.
+The colonel instructed McCormick to back his Zebra off the ramp and bring up Sergeant Christopher M. Lehman's Humvee gun truck with a Mk 19 grenade launcher because McCormick's M2 Browning .50 caliber machine gun could not hit the enemy mortar position behind a set of buildings.
+After coming off of the ramp, McCormick then organized the fight around the Humvee.
+Running low on small arms ammunition, he asked for ammunition and eventually Private First Class Mealer of the 1487th Transportation Company carried a helmet of loose 5.56 ammunition.
+They then loaded magazines and conducted volley fire while directing the MK19 on targets.